stive5259-wq/my-app/MASTER_DOC.md

 Audio scheduler for grouping:
 ✅ Group→Next scheduling: Unit tests confirm a common tone sustains across chord boundaries with a single extended event and no duplicate note-on (tests/unit/grouping.test.ts).
 ✅ Group All scheduling: Unit tests confirm at least one pitch class sustains from start to end with no re-trigger (tests/unit/grouping.test.ts).

+14. Acceptance Status — FEAT-009
+Octave / Seeded Voicing / Loop:
+✅ Octave: Given a chord, when **Octave ▲** is clicked twice, its realized notes shift by +24 semitones within bounds (tests/unit/octaveOffset.test.ts).
+✅ Randomize Voicing: With Randomize ON and seed `1234`, rendering twice yields identical voicings; after **Reseed**, voicings change while staying within bounds/span (tests/unit/voicing.random.test.ts).
+✅ Loop: With Loop ON and range **From=1, To=3**, the UI reflects the range and playback routes a sliced sub-progression repeatedly (tests/e2e/loop-ui.test.tsx).